illescasDaniel/SendEmailPython/README.md

 A GUI program to send emails using the `smtplib` Python library and `tkinter` for the UI.

-There is a setup.py file with a Makefile in case you want to make a macOS app from the script
+There is a `setup.py` file with a Makefile in case you want to make a macOS app from the script.

 <img src="SendEmail.png" width="500">